wolray/symbol-overlay/readme.md

 - Jump between locations of symbol at point: `symbol-overlay-jump-next` & `symbol-overlay-jump-prev`
 - Jump to the definition of symbol at point: `symbol-overlay-jump-to-definition`
 - Switch to the closest symbol highlighted nearby: `symbol-overlay-switch-forward` & `symbol-overlay-switch-backward`
+- Toggle overlays to be showed in buffer or only in scope: `symbol-overlay-toggle-in-scope`
 - Query replace symbol at point: `symbol-overlay-query-replace`
 - Rename symbol at point on all its occurrences: `symbol-overlay-rename`